 What Does it Take to Earn and Maintain the Personal Financial Specialist Designation?

 Those who hope to earn a PFS designation must fulfill certain requirements set forth by the American Institute of Certified Public Accountants.
-Here’s a brief overview of what that they are:
+Here’s a brief overview of what they are:

 The PFS designation is only available to licensed CPAs.
 These CPAs must be current members of the American Institute of Certified Public Accountants (AICPA) in good standing.

 To become a PFS, candidates are required to complete a minimum of 75 hours of financial planning education in the Body of Knowledge categories.
 They can do so up to five years before they apply for the designation.
 (Alternatively, an Experienced pathway is available to candidates who earn a minimum of 105 hours of personal financial planning education within the 7 years prior to the PFS application.)

 There are a number of ways PFS candidates can satisfy this education requirement.
 They can enroll in professional development opportunities and complete five financial planning certificate programs administered by the AICPA.

 PFS candidates must have at least 3,000 hours of work experience or teaching in personal financial planning under their belt.
 This experience needs to be in one or more of the twelve Body of Knowledge categories.
 (Alternatively, an Experienced pathway is available to candidates who have 5 years of full-time work experience or 7,500 hours equivalent in personal financial planning.)

 The PFS exam is comprised of 160 multiple-choice questions.
 Approximately half of them are based on case studies.
-These case studies are intended to test candidates’ analytical reasoning and ability to apply financial planning theory in comprehensively.
+These case studies are intended to test candidates’ analytical reasoning and ability to apply financial planning theory comprehensively.